MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows a screen saver to interrupt playback.

 If you enable this policy setting, a screen saver is displayed during playback of digital media according to the options selected on the Screen Saver tab in the Display Properties dialog box in Control Panel.
 The Allow screen saver during playback check box on the Player tab in the Player is selected and is not available.